chingu-voyages/foodieme/README.md

 An app with a React frontend and an ASP.NET Core Web API backend

 ## React App
-located in the `./reactapp` folder
+Located in the `./reactapp` folder

 from this location, you can run